One wonderful thing about Outlook is that it offers a variety of tools for organizing your tasks.

 Auto text in the quick part allows the outlook 2019 user to hit enter while typing the initial of the quick part name.

-For instance – [type only Test, rest of the quick part name appears by default all I have to hit enter, my quick part appears on the required place in the content].
+For instance – [type only Test, rest of the quick part name appears by default all I have to hit enter, and my quick part appears in the required place in the content].